 Instead of news, Maisie jabbed a stick through the phone’s speaker to stir up the butterfly infestation nesting in Gin’s stomach.

-She raised a mug to her lips and drank to flatten their wings.
+She raised a mug to her lips and flattened their wings with a gulp of Earl Grey.
 “I sent Ethan to the dungeon for leaving nose prints on the window like a puppy waiting for its boy to come home from school.
 You can join him.”

 “I’m a thousand miles out of your reach, tyrant.”

 “I can reach my phone.
 It would be a shame if your mother somehow got the notion her precious bijou sounds like she’s coming down with a cold.
 Unsweetened cerasee tea and enough VapoRub to cryogenically freeze you are one quick text away.”